 The Elgato Wave:3 has a sound profile tailored to the needs of podcasters and live streamers.
-Basically it’s great for spoken word content, but might not be the best option in a professional studio environment.
+Basically, it’s great for spoken word content.

 While the mids and highs are accurate, there’s a pronounced de-emphasis in the sub-bass range.
-This isn’t such a bad thing for voice recordings, as it combats the proximity effect, where someone spikes the mic as they get too close—a common occurrence when you’re recording a podcast or YouTube video in a less formal recording environment.
-Those with very deep voices don’t need to worry much about distortion, as most of this under-emphasis actually occurs at a lower frequency than what most would consider the vocal range.
+This isn’t such a bad thing for voice recordings, as it counters the proximity effect, where bass gets boosted from leaning in close—a common occurrence when you’re recording a podcast or YouTube video in a less formal recording environment.
+Those with very deep voices don’t need to worry, as the roll-off actually occurs at a lower frequency than what most would consider the vocal range.

-Further emphasizing this microphone’s usefulness for spoken word content is its built in Clipguard feature, which automatically condenses the audio you record to avoid accidentally spiking the mic.
-You can’t turn this setting off, as it’s built into the microphones analog-to-digital converter, but it works well.
-Essentially, this is a set-it and forget it kind of mic—once you’ve gotten your levels dialed in, you’d have to work pretty hard to get blown out audio (trust me, I did).
+Further emphasizing this microphone’s usefulness for spoken word content is its built-in Clipguard feature, which automatically limits the audio you record to avoid accidental digital overs.
+When the headset first launched, you couldn’t turn it off, but subsequent updates to the WaveLink app have added the feature.
+Nevertheless, Clipguard works very well, so you’re not missing out by just leaving it on.
+Essentially, this is a set-it-and-forget-it kind of mic—once you’ve gotten your levels dialed in, you’d have to work pretty hard to get blown-out audio (trust me, I did).

 Should you buy the Elgato Wave:3?

 If you’re a Twitch streamer looking for something to make your life easier or you’re hesitant about shelling out for an audio interface, yes, you should get the Elgato Wave:3.